OlegmanBY/newrelic-reduced/README.md

 ![New Relic](https://newrelic.com/assets/newrelic/source/NewRelic-logo-bug.svg)

 ## Motivation
-Maybe you need to reduce costs by disabling NR browser monitoring for some users.
+Need to reduce costs by disabling NR browser monitoring for some users?
 This plugin is for you.

 ## How to use
 Just do 2 steps: